ethereum/EIPs/EIPS/eip-vnft.md

 **_approving rules:_**

-- For compatible with ERC721, there are three kinds of approving operations, which SHOULD be used to indicate different levels of approving.
+- For being compatible with ERC721, there are three kinds of approving operations, which SHOULD be used to indicate different levels of approval.
-- `setApprovalForAll` SHOULD indicate the top level of approving, the authorized operators is capable of handling all tokens, including their units, owned by the owner.
+- `setApprovalForAll` SHOULD indicate the top level of approval, the authorized operators are capable of handling all tokens, including their units, owned by the owner.
-- The ERC721 level `approve` SHOULD indicate that the `_tokenId` is approved to the operator, but not the units of that token.
+- The ID level `approve` SHOULD indicate that the `_tokenId` is approved to the operator, but not the units of that token.
-- The VNFT level `approve` with the `_units` parameter SHOULD indicate that only the specified amount of units are approved to the operator, but not the whole token.
+- The units level `approve` with the `_units` parameter SHOULD indicate that only the specified amount of units are approved to the operator, but not the whole token.
 - Any `approve` MUST revert if `msg.sender` is equal to `_to` or `_operator`.
-- The VNFT `approve` MUST revert if `msg.sender` is not the owner of `_tokenId`.
+- The units level `approve` MUST revert if `msg.sender` is not the owner of `_tokenId` nor set approval for all tokens.
-- The VNFT `approve` MUST emit the `ApprovalUnits` event.
+- The units level `approve` MUST emit the `ApprovalUnits` event.

 **_splitting rules:_**

 - MUST revert if `_tokenId` is not a valid token.
-- MUST revert if `msg.sender` is neither the owner of `_tokenId` nor having been set approval for all.
+- MUST revert if `msg.sender` is neither the owner of `_tokenId` nor set approval for all.
 - MUST revert if the sum of all `_units` exceeds the actual amount of units in `_tokenId`.
 - MUST return an array containing the ids of the generated tokens after splitting.
 - MUST emit the `Split` event.